‘Almost Love’ is the latest book by Irish author, Louise O’Neill.

 Sarah meets Matthew, twenty years her senior she becomes infatuated with him and waits on his every beck and call.
 She craves for mere seconds of his attention and when he calls her, she drops everything for stolen moments in hotel rooms.
 She becomes obsessed with him, which causes trouble with friends and her father, who all want better for her.
 But for Sarah, Matthew is perfect for her, he introduces her to a world of arts and culture, a world that she longs to be part off.
 Now, in a new relationship with Oisin, a man her own age, she can’t seem to move on from Matthew and finds herself comparing the relationships and the men and takes all her inner turmoil out on Oisin.

 This story is a dark and gritty read that really question relationships and where you stand in them.
 Sarah is a complex character and as much as I tried to, I couldn’t warm to her.
 She was horrible to all those close to her particularly her father, who she has a turbulent relationship with ever since the death of her mother.
 She’s quite self-absorbed and uses those around her, she belittles Oisin constantly and this can sometimes be unsettling reading as she battles her emotions around her.

 This book is honest and that’s what makes it such an unique and compelling story, it doesn’t gloss on the fairy tale magic of relationships but focuses on the harsh reality of wanting to be loved and falling out of love, which also a sad and tender element to the tale.
 A frank and honest tale about love, self loathing, obsession and just how dark it can all become, ‘Almost Love’, is an agonisingly realistic story about the complexities of relationship and how sometimes in life, being you is never quite enough for someone to love you, this book is relatable to any person who has ever been in a relationship.

-You can buy The Surface Breaks from Amazon and is available to buy from good bookshops.
+You can buy Almost Love from Amazon and is available to buy from good bookshops.